The Season of Freshly Pressed Olive Oils

 Now is the time to reap the rewards of the olive farmer’s hard work.
 Never will an olive oil taste as good as when it is freshly pressed.
 Bottled olive oil does last a year or two, but slowly it loses its flavour and the healthy cancer-fighting polyphenols degrade.
 So for you gastronomes with an olive oil store in your community, I recommend you visit and try this season’s oils.
 There is no better way to learn about the subtleties and flavours of the different varieties than directly sipping from the sample containers.
 Oh, and did I mention you need to slurp vigorously to get full effect?

 If you’d like some recommendations on the best olive oils, there is a great international competition held in New York every April.
-You can take a look at last year’s results and find some of the world’s top oils.
 I was pleased to see that one of our favorite producers, Mani Bläuel, an organic cooperative we visited in southern Greece, is an award winner.

 My book Olive Odyssey will be published in May, a complete story of the olive from a historical, gastronomical and health perspective.
 This was an amazing book to write and research, giving Colin and I the opportunity to spend four months sailing a small boat through the Mediterranean learning about olives.
 In the meantime I thought I’d share a few interesting factoids about the olive.